Kong/docs.konghq.com/app/konnect/getting-started/publish-service.md

 1. As an admin, return to {{site.konnect_short_name}} and approve the account:

-    1. From the left side menu, click **Connections**.
+    1. From the left side menu, click {% konnect_icon connections %} **Connections**.
     This opens the Requests page and the Developers tab, which displays the pending developer request.

     2. In the row for developer request you want to approve, click the icon and choose **Approve** from the context menu.